Glenn K. Lockwood, Ph.D.

-This site contains various notes I've taken related to technical computing
+This site contains various notes I've taken related to technical computing over

-#hpc on freenode.
+#hpc channel on Libera.

 - Principles of Object Storage